apache/nuttx/configs/README.txt

 		  to zero if no more than one thread is expected to wait for a semaphore.
 		CONFIG_FDCLONE_DISABLE.
 Disable cloning of all file descriptors by task_create() when a new task is started.
+If set, all files/drivers will appear to be closed in the new task.
 		CONFIG_FDCLONE_STDIO.
 Disable cloning of all but the first three file descriptors (stdin, stdout, stderr) by task_create() when a new task is started.
+If set, all files/drivers will appear to be closed in the new task except for stdin, stdout, and stderr.
 		CONFIG_SDCLONE_DISABLE.
 Disable cloning of all socket
 		  desciptors by task_create() when a new task is started.
+If set, all sockets will appear to be closed in the new task.

 	The following can be used to disable categories of APIs supported by the OS.
 If the compiler supports weak functions, then it